-Rutland Association for Retarded Children, Inc. was founded in January 1956 and in December 1958 got their 501 (c) (3), with Wing’s and Costello’s playing the major part with the goal to provide an educational form for people with developmental disabilities.
-Many meetings were first held at the College of St. Joseph’s.
+Rutland Association for Retarded Children, Inc. was founded in January 1956 and in December 1958 got their 501 (c) (3), with the Wing and Costello families playing the major role with the goal to provide an educational form for people with developmental disabilities.
+Many meetings were first held at the College of St. Joseph.

 - 98 Merchants Row, Opera House was the address

 Without our local ARC, school integration would not have taken place as soon as it did.
 Many names from our past are Judge Francis McCaffrey, Mrs. Mee, Dr. Victor & Dot Pisanelli Sr., Mr. Murry, Ms. Booth, Tom Chesley, Bill Evans, the Russell’s and the Welk’s.
 During the 1970’s there were also many parent-teacher meetings.

 - 1977 name changed to: Rutland Association for Retarded Citizens, Inc.

 - 1979 name changed to : Assoc.
 For Retarded Citizens- Rutland County

 - ARC offered Dances

 By the 1980’s children with developmental disabilities were going to public schools.
 However, the children were still segregated from the rest of their classmates.
 Also for some time there were family ARC monthly meetings ran by parents.

 - 1987 Christmas news clipping mentions providing Bowling, Dances & Dinners

 - 1989: Total Income was $62,892.
 Total Expenses were $61,580